nuitrcs/linking-vscode-to-llms-workshop/README.md

 ### C.2 Pull the Workshop Models

 Run these commands to download the models we'll use in this workshop.
 Each model is downloaded once and cached locally.
-I have suggestions on models below.
+Suggested models are listed below.
 Note that these downloads will take time and larger models will require multiple GB of storage space.

 **Chat/agent model (good all-around, supports tool calling):**
 ```bash